VC-D/Thesis/README.md

 #                                  Abstract
-During the last years, networks and graph theory have been used in a variety of scientific fields, reaching out into solutions about complex scientific issues in computer science, biology, mathematics, physics, chemistry, social sciences, economics etc. Specif- ically, in the fields of economics and data science, metric calculations on large scaled and complex networks have been used more and more lately.
+During the last years, networks and graph theory have been used in a variety of scientific fields, reaching out into solutions about complex scientific issues in computer science, biology, mathematics, physics, chemistry, social sciences, economics etc. Specif ically, in the fields of economics and data science, metric calculations on large scaled and complex networks have been used more and more lately.
 In addition, dealing with big data and its continuous growth, graphs and networks are stored in the secondary